Is Sports Betting Legal In Canada?

 Manitoba Sports Lottery (BCLC)

 Residents in the Postage Stamp Province also have access to online betting offered by Manitoba Liquor & Lotteries.
-Fans of the Winnipeg Jets (NHL) and Blue Bombers (CFL) have played BCLC PlayNow.com sports betting, casino and poker games since 2013.
+Fans of the Winnipeg Jets (NHL) and Blue Bombers (CFL) have played BCLC PlayNow.com sports betting, casino, and poker games since 2013.
+They even now allow single-game betting in Manitoba.
 This is a very good thing since some people rarely leave home during Manitoba winters.